If you’ve visited The Farmer’s Lamp before, you know where we stand on the GMO issue. But why do we feel this way?

 Can GMOs save the world?

 No. Not according to the Environmental Working Group and the Organic Consumers Association.
-Both state “Biotech companies and proponents of conventional, industrial agriculture have touted genetically engineered crops as the key to feeding a more populous, wealthier world, but recent studies show that this promise has fallen flat.”* These reports also state crops raised traditionally with focus on soil improvement and decrease waste has shown increased yields in impoverished countries where GMOs could not.
-They call for focus on these traditional farming methods instead of biotech experiments.
+Both state “Biotech companies and proponents of conventional, industrial agriculture have touted genetically engineered crops as the key to feeding a more populous, wealthier world, but recent studies show that this promise has fallen flat.”* These reports also state crops raised traditionally with the focus on soil improvement and decrease waste has shown increased yields in impoverished countries where GMOs could not.
+They call for a focus on these traditional farming methods instead of biotech experiments.

 In fact, the EWG states in their report: “Seed companies’ investment in improving the yields of GMOs in already high-yielding areas does little to improve food security; it mainly helps line the pockets of seed and chemical companies and producers of corn ethanol.
 There is a way out of this mess that will produce enough food for the world’s burgeoning population with minimal impact on our environment.
 In combination, smarter use of fertilizers, a dramatic shift in biofuels policy, a significant reduction in food waste and a better diet could largely address the need for more calories in the future.
 The world’s resources would be better spent focusing on strategies to actually increase food supplies and access to basic resources for the poor small farmers who need it most.”*